microsoft/mimalloc/readme.md

-The above model of using the `mi_` prefixed API is not always possible though in existing programs that already use the standard malloc interface, and another option is to override the standard malloc interface completely and redirect all calls to the _mimalloc_ library instead.
+The above model of using the `mi_` prefixed API is not always possible though in existing programs that already use the standard malloc interface, and another option is to override the standard malloc interface completely and redirect all calls to the _mimalloc_ library instead .

 ## Environment Options